wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.1.2 - 2013/04/12 =
+* Fixed: Link from search box drop down footer to All Results Search pages not working in Internet Explorer 8, 9 and 10.

 = 2.1.1 - 2013/04/01 =
 * Fixed: All Results pages returning a 404 page not found when custom permalinks set with a trailing slash.
 When a sites custom permalinks where set with a trailing slash this caused an extra / in the Results Search pages URL resulting in a 404.
 The plugin now checks if the trailing slash is present and allows for that to produce the correct URL.